KARKAVELRAJA/DROWSINESS-DETECTION/README.md

 -----

-### WORKFLOW OF DROWSINESS-DETECTION USING 68-LANDMARK PREDICTOR
+### WORKFLOW OF DROWSINESS DETECTION USING 68-LANDMARK PREDICTOR

 - Loading Face Detector and Landmark Predictor
 - Reading Frame from the Camera